opener-project/polarity-tagger/README.md

 * `pre_build`: contains packages that are installed before building the Gem, these packages are shipped with the Gem
-* `pre_install`: contains packages that are installed in to this directory upon installing the Gem.
-This directory should exclusively be used for compiled Python packages such as lxml.

 There are also two requirements files for pip:

 * `pre_build_requirements.txt`: installs the requirements for the `pre_build`
   directory.
-* `pre_install_requirements.txt`: installs the requirements for the `pre_install` directory.

 To easily install all the required dependencies (required for running the tests for example) run the following: